ziwenwang1994/handful-react-typescript/README.md

-# Getting Started with Create React App
+# A handful react project starting template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Support TypeScript, ESlint, Prettier, TailwindCss and SCSS.

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4900](http://localhost:4900) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.